Sydney SuperDome

-The Sydney SuperDome, currently known as the Qudos Bank Arena under a naming rights deal, is a multipurpose arena in Sydney Olympic Park, New South Wales, Australia.
+The Sydney SuperDome, currently known as the Afterpay Arena under a naming rights deal, is a multipurpose arena in Sydney Olympic Park, New South Wales, Australia.
 It was completed in 1999 as part of the facilities for the 2000 Summer Olympics.

 History

 The Sydney SuperDome was designed by Cox Architecture and Yaeger Architecture, and constructed and financed by Abigroup and Obayashi Corporation under a BOOT deal.
 It was opened by Premier of New South Wales Bob Carr in November 1999 with the first event being a performance by Luciano Pavarotti.
 In 2004, the management rights until 2031 were sold to Publishing & Broadcasting Limited.
 The use of the Superdome name was subject to a trade mark dispute with the New Orleans Superdome.

 The development of the stadium was part of three subsites which also included a 3,400-space carpark which cost $25 million, and a plaza with external works, also costing $25 million.
 The roof's masts reach 42 m above ground level, and the stadium occupies a site of 20000 m2.

-The venue is currently managed by AEG Ogden.
+The venue is currently managed by Legends Global.
 The arena has a total capacity of 21,032 with a seating capacity of around 18,000, making the SuperDome the largest permanent indoor sports and entertainment venue in Australia.

 The arena was known as the Sydney SuperDome from opening in 1999 until 11 May 2006, when it was renamed Acer Arena in a naming rights deal.
 The naming rights were subsequently purchased by Allphones from 1 September 2011.
-Since 11 April 2016, the venue has been known as Qudos Bank Arena.
+From 11 April 2016 to 30 June 2026, the venue was known as Qudos Bank Arena.

+On 20 May 2026, it was announced that it will be renamed to Afterpay Arena as part of a new five-year naming rights deal, which began in July.